 Thankfully, CBD curatorial company Standard Dose is making education a key component of CBD usage and stressing the many benefits of this once under-the-radar ingredient—and even clearing up why, when you’re trying CBD for the very first time, you might not feel anything at all.

 CBD can work for you, but it all comes down to a proper understanding of the industrial hemp–derived (not marijuana-derived) ingredient.
-Here, Standard Dose founder and CEO Anthony Saniger clears up some CBD confusion.
+Here, Standard Dose founder and CEO Anthony Saniger clears up some confusion.

 Yes, It’s Totally Natural

-Studies on the benefits of CBD have come from outside the United States (in particular, Israel and Canada) since industrial hemp has only recently been legalized in all 50 states, but it’s been promising.
+Studies on the benefits of CBD have come from outside the United States (in particular, Israel and Canada) because industrial hemp has only recently been legalized in all 50 states, but it’s been promising.
 “What we’re seeing from the research is a few key areas that people keep talking about: anti-anxiety (which also helps with sleep) and inflammation and nausea reduction,” Saniger adds.
 Studies, he says, also show that CBD is not an addictive substance and it cannot cause an overdose.

 Not All CBD Products Are Made Equally